 Some say it only encourages to litter even more.
 While I think it is just a matter of lobbying.
 Big tobacco is not taking responsibility for the amount of waste and death they have caused.

 Yes, if you can’t kick the bad habit in the butt yet (pun intended), then perhaps swapping over to the market of electric cigarettes is one alternative.
 Personally, I think they look ridiculous, but who am I to judge here.

 Carry your own ashtray:

-When I first moved to Byron Bay, Australia I was still a smoker.
-Since it is right near the ocean and people are very in tune with nature, they handed out empty camera film containers.
-Do you remember those little cylinder-shaped black boxes, they work great as a pocket ashtray?
+When I first moved to Byron Bay, Australia, I was still a smoker.
+Since it is near the ocean and people are very in tune with nature, they handed out empty camera film containers.
+Do you remember those little cylinder-shaped black boxes?
+They work great as a pocket ashtray?

 How to recycle cigarette butts?

 The best way is to collect your cigarette butts and send them to TerraCycle.
 It’s free and easy.
 All you need to do is collect your old cigarette butts and send them for free to TerraCycle.
 They will sort them, clean them, and turn them into new useful products.

 I went to my neighbor, who smokes a lot, and I gave him a container to collect his butts inside.
 Two months later, and it is full.
 Now I am going to send it off to Terracycle.
 Happy neighbor, happy planet, happy Terracycle.